metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_node_v2_manifest.md

 Optional:

-- `availability_zone` (String) AvailabilityZone is the availability zone to use when allocatingENIs.
+- `availability_zone` (String) AvailabilityZone is the availability zone to use when allocating ENIs.
-- `delete_on_termination` (Boolean) DeleteOnTermination defines that the ENI should be deleted when theassociated instance is terminated.
-If the parameter is not set thedefault behavior is to delete the ENI on instance termination.
+- `delete_on_termination` (Boolean) DeleteOnTermination defines that the ENI should be deleted when the associated instance is terminated.
+If the parameter is not set the default behavior is to delete the ENI on instance termination.
-- `disable_prefix_delegation` (Boolean) DisablePrefixDelegation determines whether ENI prefix delegation should bedisabled on this node.
+- `disable_prefix_delegation` (Boolean) DisablePrefixDelegation determines whether ENI prefix delegation should be disabled on this node.
-- `exclude_interface_tags` (Map of String) ExcludeInterfaceTags is the list of tags to use when excluding ENIs forCilium IP allocation.
-Any interface matching this set of tags will notbe managed by Cilium.
+- `exclude_interface_tags` (Map of String) ExcludeInterfaceTags is the list of tags to use when excluding ENIs for Cilium IP allocation.
+Any interface matching this set of tags will not be managed by Cilium.
-- `first_interface_index` (Number) FirstInterfaceIndex is the index of the first ENI to use for IPallocation, e.g. if the node has eth0, eth1, eth2 andFirstInterfaceIndex is set to 1, then only eth1 and eth2 will beused for IP allocation, eth0 will be ignored for PodIP allocation.
+- `first_interface_index` (Number) FirstInterfaceIndex is the index of the first ENI to use for IP allocation, e.g. if the node has eth0, eth1, eth2 and FirstInterfaceIndex is set to 1, then only eth1 and eth2 will be used for IP allocation, eth0 will be ignored for PodIP allocation.
 - `instance_id` (String) InstanceID is the AWS InstanceId of the node.
-The InstanceID is usedto retrieve AWS metadata for the node.OBSOLETE: This field is obsolete, please use Spec.InstanceID
+The InstanceID is used to retrieve AWS metadata for the node.
+OBSOLETE: This field is obsolete, please use Spec.InstanceID
 - `instance_type` (String) InstanceType is the AWS EC2 instance type, e.g. 'm5.large'
-- `max_above_watermark` (Number) MaxAboveWatermark is the maximum number of addresses to allocatebeyond the addresses needed to reach the PreAllocate watermark.Going above the watermark can help reduce the number of API calls toallocate IPs, e.g. when a new ENI is allocated, as many secondaryIPs as possible are allocated.
-Limiting the amount can help reducewaste of IPs.OBSOLETE: This field is obsolete, please use Spec.IPAM.MaxAboveWatermark
+- `max_above_watermark` (Number) MaxAboveWatermark is the maximum number of addresses to allocate beyond the addresses needed to reach the PreAllocate watermark.
+Going above the watermark can help reduce the number of API calls to allocate IPs, e.g. when a new ENI is allocated, as many secondary IPs as possible are allocated.
+Limiting the amount can help reduce waste of IPs.
+OBSOLETE: This field is obsolete, please use Spec.IPAM.MaxAboveWatermark
-- `min_allocate` (Number) MinAllocate is the minimum number of IPs that must be allocated whenthe node is first bootstrapped.
-It defines the minimum base socketof addresses that must be available.
-After reaching this watermark,the PreAllocate and MaxAboveWatermark logic takes over to continueallocating IPs.OBSOLETE: This field is obsolete, please use Spec.IPAM.MinAllocate
+- `min_allocate` (Number) MinAllocate is the minimum number of IPs that must be allocated when the node is first bootstrapped.
+It defines the minimum base socket of addresses that must be available.
+After reaching this watermark, the PreAllocate and MaxAboveWatermark logic takes over to continue allocating IPs.
+OBSOLETE: This field is obsolete, please use Spec.IPAM.MinAllocate
-- `node_subnet_id` (String) NodeSubnetID is the subnet of the primary ENI the instance was brought upwith.
+- `node_subnet_id` (String) NodeSubnetID is the subnet of the primary ENI the instance was brought up with.
 It is used as a sensible default subnet to create ENIs in.
-- `pre_allocate` (Number) PreAllocate defines the number of IP addresses that must beavailable for allocation in the IPAMspec.
-It defines the buffer ofaddresses available immediately without requiring cilium-operator toget involved.OBSOLETE: This field is obsolete, please use Spec.IPAM.PreAllocate
+- `pre_allocate` (Number) PreAllocate defines the number of IP addresses that must be available for allocation in the IPAMspec.
+It defines the buffer of addresses available immediately without requiring cilium-operator to get involved.
+OBSOLETE: This field is obsolete, please use Spec.IPAM.PreAllocate
-- `security_group_tags` (Map of String) SecurityGroupTags is the list of tags to use when evaliating whatAWS security groups to use for the ENI.
+- `security_group_tags` (Map of String) SecurityGroupTags is the list of tags to use when evaliating what AWS security groups to use for the ENI.
-- `security_groups` (List of String) SecurityGroups is the list of security groups to attach to any ENIthat is created and attached to the instance.
+- `security_groups` (List of String) SecurityGroups is the list of security groups to attach to any ENI that is created and attached to the instance.
-- `subnet_ids` (List of String) SubnetIDs is the list of subnet ids to use when evaluating what AWSsubnets to use for ENI and IP allocation.
+- `subnet_ids` (List of String) SubnetIDs is the list of subnet ids to use when evaluating what AWS subnets to use for ENI and IP allocation.
-- `subnet_tags` (Map of String) SubnetTags is the list of tags to use when evaluating what AWSsubnets to use for ENI and IP allocation.
+- `subnet_tags` (Map of String) SubnetTags is the list of tags to use when evaluating what AWS subnets to use for ENI and IP allocation.
-- `use_primary_address` (Boolean) UsePrimaryAddress determines whether an ENI's primary addressshould be available for allocations on the node
+- `use_primary_address` (Boolean) UsePrimaryAddress determines whether an ENI's primary address should be available for allocations on the node
 - `vpc_id` (String) VpcID is the VPC ID to use when allocating ENIs.